Bee-Lab/BeelabTestBundle/docs/index.md

   You can output the content of response in your browser, just calling `self::saveOutput()`.
   You can define a parameter named `domain`, otherwise standard localhost will be used.
-  The output will be save under document root and displayed with browser (by default, `/usr/bin/firefox`), then the page will be deleted.
+  The output is saved under the document root and displayed with a browser (by default, `/usr/bin/firefox`), then the page is deleted.
   You can pass `false` as argument to prevent page deletion (in this case, you can get it from your document root directory.
   Don't forget to remove it by hand, then).